aginies/pvirsh/README.md

 * Help on **virsh** command (display options)
 * Reports error/success per VM
 * Interactive terminal or one shot command
+* use libvirt api to connect to host (local by default)
 * In Interactive mode: the prompt display which group you are currently managing
-* Can execute a system command withou leaving the interactive mode (exec)
+* Can execute a system command without leaving the interactive mode (exec)
+* Can display the list of VM selected

 # Demo

 ![image](https://github.com/aginies/pvirsh/blob/d1c9d87d61b749a060ea7ea77ea7780c7bc88785/demo_pvirsh.gif)

+# Python requires

+* libvirt
+* yaml

 # TODO